2 Day - 1 Night quick visit

 Follow the South Coast Road to the Western End of the island, working your way back toward your Sunrise on Falie 'home away from home' accommodation at American River toward the evening.

-Down the extreme Western end of the island, is the Flinders Chase National Park, Remarkable Rocks and Admirals Arch.
+Down the extreme Western end of the island, is the Flinders Chase National Park, Remarkable Rocks and Admirals Arch which has now reopened.

 This is an amazing area, although badly burnt out during the 2020 Bushfires.
 Perhaps check on the South Australia National Parks website before heading in for updates on any closures, but even being able to see how the bush in Australia regenerates after a major fire is an experience in itself.